-Problem Possible causes/consequences and Solutions The fuse is blown.
-Replace the fuse; see the "Fuse allocation" supplement.
-Have the cause of the blown fuse determined at a qualified specialist workshop. or A malfunction has occurred.▶ Switch the ignition on and off twice.
+Problem Possible causes/consequences and ▶ Solutions The auxiliary heating does not switch on.
+The outside temperature is above 39 °F (4 °C).
+The auxiliary heating switches off automatically.
+The auxiliary heating switches off automatically and/or cannot be switched on.
+The fuel tank is less than 1⁄4 full.
+The auxiliary heating switches off automatically. ▶ Refuel at the nearest gas station. ▶ Then, start the auxiliary heating several times until the fuel lines are full. or The low-voltage protection system integrated in the control unit switches off the auxiliary heating because the on-board voltage is less than 10 V. ▶ Have the alternator and battery checked. or The fuse is blown. ▶ Replace the fuse; see the "Fuse allocation" supplement. ▶ Have the cause of the blown fuse determined at a qualified specialist workshop. or A malfunction has occurred.
+Switch the ignition on and off twice.
 If the auxiliary heating still cannot be switched on, the heating device is faulty.
-Have the auxiliary heating checked at a qualified specialist work- shop.
-The auxiliary heating is overheated.
-The coolant level is too low. ► Check the coolant level and add more coolant if necessary (▷ page 222).
+Have the auxiliary heating checked at a qualified specialist workage.
+The auxiliary heating is shop.
+The coolant level is too low. overheated.
+Check the coolant level and add more coolant if necessary (▷ page 219).